Introduction to Postgres Command-Line

-So, you are now connected to educba database.
+So, you are now connected to the educba database.

-If you want to find out the syntax of a particular command you can use \h command.
+If you want to find out the syntax of a particular command, you can use the \h command.

-For example, if you want to know the syntax of ALTER TABLE command, you can use the following command.
+For example, if you want to know the ALTER TABLE command syntax, you can use the following command.

 \h ALTER TABLE;

-You can enter \q command to exit from the retrieved result.
+You can enter the \q command to exit from the retrieved result.

 List out all commands.

-If you want to know about all the commands that are available in psql for your convenience, you can use \? command.
+If you want to know about all the available commands in psql for your convenience, you can use \?
+Command.